 - Baking soda

-- Cinnamon-These cookies don’t taste like cinnamon.
-Cinnamon does add a hint of warm flavor to these chocolate cookies.
+- Cinnamon-These cookies don’t taste like cinnamon, but cinnamon adds a hint of warm flavor.

 - Brown sugar-Brown sugar adds flavor to these cookies.
 It also makes them moist, soft and chewy!
 Use light or dark brown sugar in this recipe.